What Does Blood In Urine Mean?

 - Exercise: This might come as a surprise for many of the fitness freaks.
-While exercises are needed for the body and rightly so; but exercises should be done in a certain limit.
-Heavy exercises, limitless and vigorous exercises can sometimes cause other health problems in the body.
+While exercises are needed for the body and rightly so; but exercises should be done at a certain limit.
+Heavy exercises, limitless, and vigorous exercises can sometimes cause other health problems in the body.
 One such problem is the passing of blood in the urine.

 - Medications: Quite interesting is the fact that long-term consumption of certain medicines might cause hematuria in individuals.
 Certain medicines like penicillin and aspirin are absorbed by the body to a certain extent.
-But overdose or the regular dosage might lead to further problems in the human body.
+But overdose or the regular dosage might lead to further problems in the human body even blood in urine.

-- Kidney Injury: A kidney injury is a form of internal injury which can be felt and manifested through signs and symptoms.
+- Kidney Injury: Sone times blood in urine occur due to kidney injury, where internal injury which can be felt and manifested through signs and symptoms.
 Such injuries occur mostly to those who are in the field of sports.
 At times, a heavy punch, a hard training session, or an exhaustive fall might lead to kidney injuries.
 This, in turn, would cause hematuria.

-Thus, these are some of the common reasons for the development of blood in urine.
-However, it is a condition which can be best analyzed by the medical practitioner.
+Thus, these are some of the common reasons for blood in the urine.
+However, it is a condition that can be best analyzed by the medical practitioner.
 Therefore, on the occasion of blood, you must get it tested and treated immediately.

 Update From Lybrate: Buy Vitamins and Supplements from Lybrate’s Goodkart and keep your metabolic activities on track.
 These essential vitamins provide energy, strengthens bone health, and repair cellular damage.